AIMS EduData

 Successful applicants will conduct original research using datasets provided by leading digital learning platforms (DLPs) and participate in a growing community.

-Check back here and at Digital Promise in late 2025 for an announcement about the next AIMS EduData funding opportunity.
+Check back here and at Digital Promise for future AIMS EduData funding opportunities.

 Benefits for Successful Applicants